openscad/openscad/README.md

 ### Building for newer Linux distributions

+First, make sure that you have development tools installed to get GCC.
-Use a package manager to download development tools for your machine as well as the appropriate packages based on the list above.
+Then after you've cloned this git repository, use a package manager to download packages for the dependency libraries listed above.
 Convenience scripts are provided for some popular systems:

 Ubuntu, Debian:    ./scripts/ubuntu-build-dependencies.sh
 OpenSUSE:          ./scripts/opensuse-build-dependencies.sh
 Fedora, Redhat:    ./scripts/fedora-build-dependencies.sh

-Check your binary packaged library versions to make sure they meet the minimum requirements listed above.
+Check your library versions to make sure they meet the minimum requirements listed above.
 After that follow the Compilation instructions below.

 ### Building for older Linux or building without root access

-First, make sure that you have compiler tools (build-essential on ubuntu).
+First, make sure that you have development tools installed to get GCC.
 Then after you've cloned this git repository, run the script that sets up the environment variables.

     source ./scripts/setenv-linbuild.sh